-The academy's current level of free reserves are in surplus by £70,000 and therefore are considered to be above the level of reserves required for the ongoing needs of the academy.
-The trustees continue to consider additional activities related to the academy's objectives to which the excess reserves may be applied including:
+The academy's current level of free reserves are in surplus by £85,000 and therefore are considered to be above the level of reserves required for the ongoing needs of the academy.
+The increasing reserves are a result of the academy being unable to complete significant improvement works due to the pandemic.
+Planned works related to school priorities include:

-- a) re-development of playgrounds; and - b) increasing car parking space.
+- a) re-development of outdoor provision and playgrounds - b) library development for on-going pupil access - pastoral space to support pupils personal and pastoral needs - d) increasing car parking space